Bill the Minder: Episode summaries

 Bill and his companions come across a Sicilian cleaning lady, who tells them a story which Bill translates.
-She is a professional household cleaner working for the 'Petigrew' family, but they are not very nice, they complain all the time and are very unreasonable.
+She is a professional household cleaner working for the 'Petigrew' family, but they are not very nice, they complain all the time and are unreasonable.
 She says that the worst thing for her is the child, Basil Herbert Petigrew.
 His singing annoys her to the point of insanity, but none of her methods can shut him up.
 Bill makes a machine which wheels Basil out of the window and covers him in cold water.
 This works, but the Petigrews move away and leave the cleaning lady unemployed, so she joins the gang on their adventure.